 The first function is slur sustain.
-To activate this, touch the Special key while holding a finger on K4 (side key or arc key).
+To activate this, touch the Special key while holding a finger on LH pinky key 1.
 Slur sustain will send a sustain (hold) pedal on command when a new note is tongued, keep it held as long as new notes are slurred, building chords by slurring and holding them until breath is released.
 A new chord can then be started by tongueing a new note.
 The latest chord or interval played will be stored for use with the parallel chord or interval function.

-Parallel chord or interval is activated by touching the Special key while holding K5 (first trill key).
+Parallel chord or interval is activated by touching the Special key while holding RH pinky key 1.
 If no chord or interval has been stored by slur sustain, a default interval of a perfect fifth below the played note is used.